Frequently Asked Questions

 How do I know my class or scholarship application has been submitted successfully?

-You will be contacted by the hospitality coordinator within 1 to 2 business days.
-They will tell you that your application was successfully recieved and give you further instructions if necessary.
+You will be contacted by the program coordinator within 1 to 2 business days.
+They will tell you that your application was successfully received and give you further instructions and/or general information.

 What should I bring?